A

 1. eBay sell-through rate — How often does this product sell?
 Look at completed listings, not just active ones.
 60%+ sell-through is a good threshold.

 2. Margin after fees — eBay takes ~12–15% in selling fees (varies by category).
+(Check eBay's current fee schedule for your specific category — fees vary by category and seller account type.)
 Add shipping and payment processing.
 You need at least 20–25% net margin to make wholesale work.

 3. Competition level — How many active listings exist?
 Are they all from the same few sellers or spread across many?
 Concentrated = harder to break in.
 Spread = opportunity.